 Writing essays can be a pain.
 Being able to decipher what your professor wants and figuring out how to give it to them while maintaining an echo of originality is an adventure.
-As an English major, I tend to feel extra pressure to perform well on essays for any class, and I’ve compiled a list of five tips that I’ve found useful for all my essays.
+As an English major, I tend to feel extra pressure to perform well on papers for any class, so I’ve compiled a list of five tips that I’ve found useful for all my essays.

 1. Start early